PurpurMC/PurpurDocs/mkdocs/Configuration.md

 - **default**: default
 - **description**: The actionbar message that appears when a player is asleep.
 Set to "default" to let the clients use their own translatable components.
 Set to an empty string to disable it.
 Available placeholders: `<count>` - the current amount of players sleeping, `<total>` - the total amount of players needed to sleep

+#### sleep-not-possible
+- **default**: default
+- **description**: The actionbar message that appears when a player tries to sleep, but the `playersSleepingPercentage` gamerule is set to a value greater than 100.
+Set to "default" to let the clients use their own translatable components.
+Set to an empty string to disable it.

 #### death-message
 * ##### stonecutter
     - **default**: &lt;player> has sawed themself in half